-- Requires the Department of Rehabilitation and Correction ("DRC") to establish and operate on the internet a database that contains (1) specified information for each inmate in the custody of DRC under a sentence imposed for a conviction or guilty plea to any "designated violencerelated or sex-related offense," and (2) information as to where any person can send written statements regarding the judicial release, pardon, commutation, parole, or transfer to transitional control of an offender serving a sentence of imprisonment or a prison term for a designated violence-related or sex-related offense. - Specifies that no information included on the database may identify or enable the identification of any victim of any offense committed by an inmate. - Provides that the database is a public record, and DRC is responsible for making the database searchable by inmate name, county, zip code, and the school district in which was committed any offense resulting in an inmate who is listed in the database being in the custody of DRC. - Permits any person to submit a written statement for consideration before a person who has been convicted of or pleaded guilty to a designated violence-related or sex-related offense is granted a judicial release, pardon, commutation, parole, or a transfer to transitional control.
+- Requires the Department of Rehabilitation and Correction ("DRC") to establish and operate on the Internet a database that contains (1) specified information for each inmate in the custody of DRC and (2) information as to where any person can send written statements regarding any pending judicial release, pardon, commutation, parole, or transfer to transitional control of an offender serving a sentence of imprisonment or a prison term. - Specifies that no information included on the database may identify or enable the identification of any victim of any offense committed by an inmate. - Provides that DRC must update the database every 24 hours, the database is a public record, and DRC is responsible for making the database searchable by inmate name and by the county and zip code where the offender intends to reside after release, if known by DRC. - Permits any person to submit a written statement for consideration before a person in the custody of DRC is granted a judicial release, pardon, commutation, parole, or a transfer to transitional control. - Requires a court that schedules a judicial release hearing for an eligible offender to notify the offender and the head of the state correctional institution in which the offender is confined prior to the hearing.